tnsholding/docs.meetingroommap.net/content/en/_index.md

   type: "home"
 ---

 This is the documentation site for MeetingRoomMap.

+# What is MeetingRoomMap?

 MeetingRoomMap is a Software as a Service (SaaS) solution to visually show locations on your own floorplans.
 Floorplans are uploaded as images.
 The following types of locations can be mapped:

 * Meeting rooms (automatically listed from the meeting rooms defined in Office 365)